Skip to main content

 Client feedback

-Pilot participants will be provided with a link that they can make available to clients to complete the survey.
-The link can be provided to clients by email, through a tablet provided in-office, or through other methods determined by the pilot participant.
+Registrants selected for multisource feedback can provide clients with a link to survey – by email, through a tablet provided in-office, or through other methods determined by the pilot participant – to provide feedback.

 Feedback discussion